1920 Stockport by-election

-The 1920 Stockport by-election was a parliamentary by-election held on 27 March 1920 for the constituency of Stockport, in Cheshire.
+The 1920 Stockport by-election was a parliamentary by-election held on 27 March 1920 for the UK constituency of Stockport, in Cheshire.

 It followed the death of Spencer Leigh Hughes and resignation of George Wardle, the two Members of Parliament (MPs) for Stockport.
 With the departure of both MPs, a single by-election was held for both seats.
 Always a rare occurrence in Britain, Stockport was the first such by-election since the 1899 Oldham by-election; it proved to be the last such by-election, as multi-member constituencies were abolished in 1950.